Dannyval1/React-project-youtube/README.md

-# Getting Started with Create React App
+# YouTube Clone - Danny Valencia

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a YouTube clone.
+It was developed with React, Javascript, Tailwindcss, MaterialUI, ContextAPI and much more.

 ## Available Scripts